AS Vegetarian Culinary Arts

 Interested candidates must apply and first be accepted as a student at Southern Adventist University and then apply for acceptance into the Vegetarian Culinary Arts program.

-Strong candidates will display a passion for food and its preparation, will exhibit a strong work ethic and interest in a hands-on career, will be very career focused, and relish the opportunity to participate in an intense and fast paced academic program.
+Strong candidates will display a passion for food and its preparation, will exhibit a strong work ethic and interest in a hands-on career, will be very career focused, and will relish the opportunity to participate in an intense and fast paced academic program.
 Some previous experience in the food industry is highly recommended.